mark-hennessy/flow-vs-typescript/README.md

 4. Manually set the Project SDK and language level to Java 8 as described in the Java Setup section

 Option B:
-1. Import the project from existing sources
+1. Import/Create a new project from existing sources
-2. Click Next a bunch of times
+2. Keep the default settings and click Next 5 times

+Note: Avoid clicking the Previous button as that can cause the wizard to skip the module import step, which would lead to the "src" folder not showing up in IntelliJ's Project view.

-3. Select Java 8
+3. Select 1.8 as the Project SDK
-4. Finish
+4. Next > Finish

 ### IntelliJ Plugin Installation
 Preferences > Plugins